KatherineMossDeveloper/The-Georgia-Project/README.md

 ## Instructions.
    CODE
-   install a Python IDE (I used PyCharm, ver.
+   set up a Python environment (I used PyCharm, ver.
 2023.2.4, Community Edition)
-   clone this repo (add repo link)
+   click "Code" on the repo page, then download the zipped file, or open with GitHub Desktop.
-   install dependencies (I used Python 3.8; TensorFlow 2.10.1; TensorFlow addons 0.21.0)
+   install dependencies (I used Python 3.8; TensorFlow 2.10.1)

    DATA
    download and unzip the data